 With all of these factors that contribute to the bad taste of olive oil, how do you know what good olive oil tastes like?
 The best olive oil has elements and flavors of fruit, pungency, as well as a little bitterness.
 This trifecta means you have consumed high-quality rich olive oil.
 We recommend that your first taste of olive oil should be on its own on a spoon to get the most natural flavor profile before you decide to pair it with your meals.
 Here’s how to find the right kind of olive oil:

 - Look for a bottle that is opaque or tins.
 Clear bottles give the oil a chance to be exposed to light, which can alter the quality and flavoring.

 - Check the harvest date.
 Extra virgin olive oil should be consumed within 2 years of the harvest date.
-Even better if it is from the same year to make sure it is the most fresh.

 And last but not least, we recommend you using your extra-virgin olive oil within 2-3 months from the opening date to make sure it is always fresh!
 We hope this article gives you an idea of how amazing extra-virgin olive oil can be when produced and sold correctly.
 There is so much more information out there and we are so excited to guide you along the way!